 Founded in 1980, Iredale Architecture is a mid-size, full-service architecture firm with offices in Vancouver and Victoria.
 In addition to architecture, our team has expertise in building envelope science, interior design, space planning, master planning, heritage rehabilitation, adaptive reuse, and LEED and Passive House facilitation.
-We provide services for a wide range of projects including civic and cultural, educational, light industrial, commercial and residential.
+We provide services for a wide range of projects including civic and cultural, educational, facilities and operations, commercial and residential.
 Our Clients include municipalities, government agencies, school districts, First Nations, developers, industrial groups, retailers, and private companies and individuals.

 The five firm Principals – David Bootsman, Graham Coleman, James Emery, Peter Hildebrand, and Richard Iredale – are involved in the day-to-day work of the firm, leading and mentoring our team of associates, technologists, and other professionals.

 We believe architecture has a key role to play in shaping communities and promoting sustainable practices, and offer the following key benefits to our Clients: